johnnythethird/E-Buy-Website/backend/README.md

 # Backend
-# 2nd Build
+# 3rd Build

-We've imported the data from the frontend to the backend.
+We've begun connecting to the MongoDB database server that we've also created.